 Everyone knows a person who says I know so and so.
 Or, I was there when a certain event took place.

 To put it bluntly, a fresh engineer graduate hasn’t done anything in the real world.
 Nothing!
 Nada!

 Even more, I know engineers with 30 years of experience who can’t design a thing.
 In these cases, the engineering label holds zero weight.

 Yet, some of these engineers attach themselves to the success of past engineers.
 All because now they’re part of the exclusive and prized “engineering club”.
 I find this to be ridiculous.

 I compare it to the family member who self-labels themselves as the best cook.
 Yet, their food tastes horrid.
 It’s the same thing.

-Life over time will teach everyone humility.
+But over time, life teaches everyone humility.
 Even the arrogant prick.

 This is like the “engineer” label we discussed.
-Some engineers falsely attach themselves to the success of a project.
+Some engineers falsely attach themselves to successful projects.
 Then, they self-identify with the project.

-This leads them to act superior around others.
+This leads them to act superior to others.
 They think they were partly responsible for sending a rocket into space as an example.